Emu's TV programmes: EMU-TV

 Following the demise of Emu's World, Rod Hull went to Canada and recorded a single series of EMU-TV, with the production company "Amalgamated Media Industries Inc".
 The Series was based heavily on his earlier Emu's Broadcasting Company series.
-This North American version had 24 episode each running for 29mins including ad-breads, and included song numbers recorded in the UK with the Pink Windmill Kids.
+This North American version had 24 episode each running for 29mins including ad-breaks, and included song numbers recorded in the UK with the Pink Windmill Kids.
 However Grotbags did not feature, instead his new co-stars were Murray Langston and Carolyn Scott, while Les Foubracs made regular guest appearances, who starred with Rod in most of the segments created.

 Central Independent Television re-edited the series for a British audience which resulted in small number of Canadian sketches being replaced by additional segments featuring Grotbags.
 The series was reworked to 20min format over 22 episodes only.